 The Working Time Regulations 1998 introduced the right to paid holiday.

-Originally, the regulations gave workers the right to 4 weeks holiday each holiday year.
+Originally, the regulations gave workers the right to 4 weeks of holiday each holiday year.
 This was done to comply with European laws.
-This was later extended by the UK by another 1.6 weeks a year (to represent 8 days bank holidays – see “Am I entitled to take off bank holidays?” below).
+It was later extended by the UK by another 1.6 weeks a year (to represent 8 days bank holidays – see “Am I entitled to take off bank holidays?” below).
 This is called “additional leave”.